FluxML/fluxml.github.io/blog/_posts/2021-07-09-FastAI-tabular-data.md

 layout: blog
 ---

-[FastAI.jl](https://github.com/FluxML/FastAI.jl) is a package inspired by [fastai](https://github.com/fastai/fastai), and it's goal is to easily enable creating state-of-the-art models.
+[FastAI.jl](https://github.com/FluxML/FastAI.jl) is a package inspired by [fastai](https://github.com/fastai/fastai), and its goal is to easily enable creating state-of-the-art deep learning models.

 This blog post shows how to get started on working with tabular data using FastAI.jl and related packages.
 The work being presented here was done as a part of [GSoC'21](https://summerofcode.withgoogle.com/projects/#5088642453733376) under the mentorship of Kyle Daruwalla, Brian Chen and Lorenz Ohly.

 ## Loading the data in a container

-To start working, we'll have to take our tabular data and load it in such that it supports the interface defined by [Tables.jl](https://tables.juliadata.org/stable/#Implementing-the-Interface-(i.e.-becoming-a-Tables.jl-source)-1).
+To start, we'll have to take our tabular data and load it in such that it supports the interface defined by [Tables.jl](https://tables.juliadata.org/stable/#Implementing-the-Interface-(i.e.-becoming-a-Tables.jl-source)-1).
 Most of the popular packages for loading in data from different formats do so already, so you probably won't have to worry about this.

-Here, we have a `path` to a csv file, which we'll load in using [CSV.jl](https://github.com/JuliaData/CSV.jl) package, and get a DataFrame using [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl).
+Below, we have the `path` to a CSV file, which we'll load in using the [CSV.jl](https://github.com/JuliaData/CSV.jl) package and then insert the data into a DataFrame using [DataFrames.jl](https://github.com/JuliaData/DataFrames.jl).
 If your data is present in a different format, you could use a package which supports loading that format, provided that the final object created supports the required interface.

 ```julia